 A family owned and operated business since 1979, Pinetree Garden Seeds was founded with the simple mission of offering low prices on quality seeds to the home gardener.
 Over the years offerings have expanded to include over 1300 varieties of seeds, including many Heirlooms & Organics, a huge assortment of tools and gardening gear, books, live plants, and soap making/crafting supplies.

-Melissa, Jef, and Ellis
+Melissa, Jef, Ellis, and Sloane

 Signers of the SAFE SEED PLEDGE

 Proud to support sustainable agriculture, Pinetree has never sold any genetically modified seeds and has signed the Safe Seed Pledge, promising never to sell any GMO seeds.
 We have pledged our support to local efforts to label GMO foods and strive to offer an extensive selection of heirloom seeds in an effort to support the ideals of responsible and organic gardening practices.

 “Agriculture and seeds provide the basis upon which our lives depend.
 We must protect this foundation as a safe and genetically stable source for future generations.
 For the benefit of all farmers, gardeners and consumers who want an alternative, we pledge that we do not knowingly buy or sell genetically engineered seeds or plants.
 The mechanical transfer of genetic material outside of natural reproductive methods and between genera, families or kingdoms poses great biological risks, as well as economic, political and cultural threats.
 We feel that genetically engineered varieties have been insufficiently tested prior to public release.
 More research and testing is necessary to further assess the potential risks of genetically engineered seeds.
 Further, we wish to support agricultural progress that leads to healthier soils, genetically diverse agricultural ecosystems and ultimately healthy people and communities.”